1. Home

 Who We Are

-The mission of the Office of Clinical Pharmacology is two-fold: 1) play a pivotal role in advancing development of innovative new medicines by applying state-of-the-art scientific principles; and 2) promote therapeutic optimization and individualization through best practices in research, policy development, and drug evaluation throughout the product lifecycle.
+The Office of Clinical Pharmacology (OCP) is part of the Office of Translational Sciences (OTS).
+The mission of OCP is twofold: 1) play a pivotal role in advancing development of innovative new medicines by applying state-of-the-art scientific principles and 2) promote therapeutic optimization and individualization through best practices in research, policy development, and drug evaluation throughout the product lifecycle.

 What We Do

-• Promote therapeutic individualization and personalized medicine by translating knowledge of individual patient health characteristics into clinical recommendations for safe and effective drug use; and
+• Promote therapeutic individualization and personalized medicine by translating knowledge of individual patient health characteristics into clinical recommendations for safe and effective drug use

 Office Organization